 Mini horses have proven their worth as companion animals for horses.
 If you choose a mini, you must remember to apply the same rule.
 You should match the sex of your horse because the same herd dynamic will affect the relationship between your mini and your horse.

-The size difference between a mini and a standard horse can put the mini at a dangerous disadvantage so take care when you introduce them.
+The size difference between a mini and a standard horse can put the mini at a dangerous disadvantage so take care when introducing them.
 Make sure it is a gradual and safe process.

 5. An Alpaca

 The sex of the alpaca will not be significant since they are not of the equine species.
 I recommend that if you choose a male, he should be gelded as they are easier to handle and manage.

 Some alpacas prefer to be in the company of at least one other alpaca, so if you go with an alpaca, you may end up with two of them.
 The upside is they are easy to care for.